Frequently Asked Questions (FAQ) -Ask Mike

 -

-Spray the glass one more time with cleaner and wipe to a streak-free finish.
+Spray one final coat of glass cleaner and wipe again for a crystal-clear, streak-free finish.

 -